Outlander Tours Scotland – Private tours of Scotland from Inverness, Edinburgh, Glasgow or bespoke pick-up locations across Scotland

 A: No – Outlander Tours are suitable for all ages!
 However please note that certain activities may not be suitable for young children due to safety guidelines set by operators within attractions etc.

-Q: What type of clothing should I wear?
+Q: What type of clothing should I wear for my Outlander Tour?

 A: We recommend dressing comfortably according to weather conditions – especially if visiting outdoors locations during colder months – layers are always best when traveling in the Highlands!

 Q: Will I get much free time during my tour?

 A: Yes – whilst visits to attractions may vary depending on group size/schedule – each tour also allocates plenty of free time allowing visitors plenty of opportunity to explore independently or soak up some local atmosphere/culture at their leisure!